Electrical Services in Atlanta, Georgia

 Atlanta's electrical landscape is shaped by two defining factors: its inventory of historic homes and its vulnerability to ice storms.
 Neighborhoods like Inman Park, Grant Park, Virginia-Highland, and Candler Park contain homes over 100 years old with original knob-and-tube wiring that was never designed for modern electrical loads.
 Meanwhile, Metro Atlanta's famous tree canopy that gives the city its 'City in a Forest' nickname becomes a liability during ice storms, as the January 2025 event demonstrated when 120,000+ customers lost power.
 Georgia's growing EV market and a sustained renovation boom in older neighborhoods are driving unprecedented demand for panel upgrades and rewiring.
 If your Atlanta home is over 30 years old and you have not had an electrical inspection, scheduling one before storm season is the most important step you can take.

-Licensed electrical pros serving all of Fulton County and surrounding areas.
+Independent electrical providers may serve all of Fulton County and surrounding areas, subject to availability.

 (520) 783-3777